schatell/bowhuntingcanada/pages/about.md

 ## Ads on the website

-I display a small amount of ad on the website to help me pay for the expense I have hosting this webpage.
-Those ad come from google and are safe to the user.
-They reflect thing each user would be interested in viewing.
+So far, I display no ads on this website.
+This include paid sponsorship or plain ads.
+This might be something that could change in the future as my cost expand.
+I have not taken a hard stance on it so far.
+But for now, enjoy this website without any ad getting in the way of your experience.

+*****